data-8/otter-service/README.md

-# otter-nb service
+# otter-service

-This repo contains a tornado flask app that accepts .ipynb files and grades them in a dockerized environment.
+This repo contains a tornado flask app, intended to support Berkeley EdX Courses, that accepts .ipynb files and grades them in a dockerized environment.
 Assuming you are running a Jupyterhub, you can ask Jupyterhub to run this otter-service as a service; you also have the option to run it in a stand alone manner.
-Grades are saved to a gcloud Cloud Firestore.
+Grades are logged to a gcloud Cloud Firestore as well as written back to Edx

-A separate Jupyterhub extension, [otter-submit](https://github.com/edx-berkeley/otter-submit), presents a "Submit" button to the user in a notebook rendered in Jupyterhub.
+A separate Jupyterlab extension, [otter-submit](https://github.com/edx-berkeley/otter-submit), presents a "Submit" button to the user in a notebook rendered in Jupyterlab.
 The button is configured to serialize and send the notebook to this otter-service as well as notify the the user of the successful submission.

 # FireStore/Database setup

-All grades are written to gcloud Cloud FireStore.
+All grades and the grading process is logged to gcloud Cloud FireStore.
 During local testing with pytest, the tests remove the collection created after verifying the data was written.
 Local docker testing, does not delete the entries but the collection is called, otter-docker-local-test, and can be viewed and deleted by going to the gcloud console and navigating to Cloud Firebase or Cloud Firestore.

 # Configuration